 We recommend following up with customers via a personalized email, requesting their feedback on their recent visit or purchase.
-From this email, you can direct customers to a review funnel page that is designed to direct the user to leave feedback.
-Developing a survey review funnel page allows you to:
+From this email, you can direct them to your review listing on Google, Facebook, or another review site of your choosing.

 Can I buy reviews and/or incentivize people to give me reviews?